One of the most entertaining 2026 World Cup groups delivered across all fronts.

 Tunisia's World Cup qualifying performances were at the opposite end of the spectrum to Sweden's.
 The Eagles of Carthage picked up 28 points from a possible 30 in their qualifying group, making it to the finals with ease.

-Despite that, Tunisia made the bold decision to change managers earlier this year following a poor Africa Cup of Nations campaign, which resulted in a shock round of 16 defeat to Mali.
-Sami Trabelsi has been replaced by Sabri Lamouchi in the hot seat.
+Despite that, Tunisia made the bold decision to change managers earlier this year following a poor Africa Cup of Nations campaign.
+Sami Trabelsi was replaced by Sabri Lamouchi in the hot seat.
+However, the latter was dismissed immediately after their 5-1 loss to Sweden – marking the earliest sacking at the World Cup.